sftpplus/sftpplus-docs/src/doc_source/configuration-events/file-dispatcher.rst

     * `skip` - don't dispatch the source file when destination exists.

 :Description:
-    Rule used to decide how to handle the overwriting of an existing file at the destination.
+    This configuration option is used to decide how to handle the overwriting of an existing file at the destination.

     When set to `overwrite` it will emit an event when the destination file is overwritten.

     When set to `skip` it will not handle the file and the source file is not removed.